 Ed 306.26 Kindergarten.
 Grade 8 School Curriculum.

-(a) The local school board shall require that in each school there is:
+(a) The school board shall require that in each school there is:

-(1) A broad and well-balanced elementary school curriculum that outlines district competencies for the grade 1-8 program in compliance with RSA 193-C:3, III; and
+(1) A broad and well-balanced elementary school curriculum that outlines competencies for the learning levels 1-8 program in compliance with RSA 193-C:3, III; and

-(2) An instructional program that includes:
+(2) Alearning program that includes:

 a.
-Procedures for diagnosing learner needs, learning styles, and interests;
+Procedures for identifying learner needs, learning styles, and interests;

 b.
-Methods and strategies for teaching students;
+Methods and strategies for facilitating student learning;

 c.
 Research-based learning opportunities;

 d.
-Techniques for the evaluation of student outcomes, including performance assessment of district competencies; and
+Techniques for the evaluation of student outcomes, including performance assessment of competencies; and

 e.
 Provision of differentiated instruction for students based on learning styles, needs, and interests.

-(b) The local school board shall adopt, for each school, a broad and well-balanced kindergarten school curriculum that outlines a play-based kindergarten program in compliance with RSA 193-E:2-a, II-a, implemented on or before July 1, 2020 that supports:
+(b) The school board shall adopt where applicable, for each school, a broad and well-balanced kindergarten school curriculum that outlines a play-based kindergarten program in compliance with RSA 193-E:2-a, II-a, that supports:

 (1) Unstructured time built into the school day for the discovery of, and methods and strategies for the fostering of, each child’s individual talents, abilities, and needs;